 Writing progresses from mark making through emergent writing to individual writing.
 Cursive handwriting is taught so that letter shapes are made correctly.
 From the beginning children are encouraged to record their own ideas by asking the teacher to write captions for pictures and by writing and drawing freely.
 Written language is the natural development of spoken language.
 Fluent speech helps towards clarity and interest in written work.
 Children are encouraged to talk about ideas, communicate news, discuss discoveries and when ready write them down.
 In addition to these activities, each class spends one hour a day following the National Literacy Strategy and its planned sequence of activities.

 The children have a daily maths lesson.
+The school follow the White Rose Maths Hub scheme.
+This is based on progressing the children through three stages of learning in each area of learning – fluency, reasoning and problem solving.
 The curriculum identifies the content and sequence of lessons throughout the year and are supplemented by mathematical experiences in other curriculum subjects.

 We try to make certain that children learn through first hand experience and practical activities.
 Mathematical activities are frequently set for homework and every child is encouraged to learn their multiplication facts.
 There are regular mental arithmetic tests.